big-data-lab-umbc/MODIS_Aggregation/README.md

 The code is tested with Python 3.7

 ### Usage examples
 Please check the examples folder to see sample codes to import the library and use its functions for specific aggregation requirements.
+The examples mainly demonstrate how to conduct local execution, Dask-based distributed execution and MPI-based distributed execution.
+Besides these core usage examples, we also show examples for result comparison and service based deployment.

-We have a quick example to run the aggregation in local environment:
+To run the aggregation example in local environment:
 ```
 >> cd examples/local_execution
 >> sh MODIS_Aggregation_Local_Commands.sh